• Home

 OUR VISION

-Change begins when LGBT people are heard, when they leave a trail.
+Change begins when LGBTQ+ people are heard, when they leave a trail.
 That is why we want to help to tell stories, to mark important events and to record the histories of individual people and communities.
-We want to give LGBTs a face and a voice: let them show and tell about their situation and their history, their joys and their needs.
-We only work with photographers and documentary makers from Southeast Asia.
+We want to give LGBTQ+ people a face and a voice: let them show and tell about their situation and their history, their joys and their needs.
+Our purpose is to work with filmmakers, documentary makers, photographers and journalists from Southeast Asia.
 Read more

 NEW IDEA